Kyriosity/use-dev/README+/tests/README+/prog_tests-posers.md

 # <samp>Programmatic tests</samp> &nbsp;&nbsp;&mdash;&nbsp;&nbsp; Posers

-## Technical
+<h1 align="center">Testing facilities</h1>

-### Separating framework and subject errors
+## Separating framework and subject errors and bugs

-Test fixtures can throw intentionally or not.
+Testbeds and fixtures can throw _things_ intentionally or not.

+Intentionally when wrong conditions are met or misuse occurs &mdash; for such cases, it's obvious to define specific exceptions.

+For errors and bugs, you wouldn't write separate test projects but try to make them as sound as possible.
+Other guidelines are:

++ Max. focus and best practices
++ "Patch" utilities with CATCH

 And the worst case: 🚧🚧🚧

+<h1 align="center">Syntax</h1>

 ## Valid syntax but wrong logic

-Debunking "silent" logical errors that don't affect success paths is **much more important** than the discovery of explicit errors (<s>users</s> testers will do &mdash; sorry for a dense gag).
+> Debunking "silent" logical errors that don't affect success paths is **much more important** than the discovery of explicit errors (<s>users</s> testers will do &mdash; sorry for a dense gag).

 ### <a id="non-comp-calls">Excluding wrong calls